Author: Robbie Palmer | Reading time: 11.5 Minutes

 - How to efficiently spin up and spin down teams as appropriate

 - How to utilise staff to support Datasets that only require minimal maintenance

 - How to ensure consistent, quality practices across all Dataset teams

 If interested in learning more about this methodology, Zhamak Dehghani has an upcoming book Data Mesh: Delivering Data-Driven Value at Scale.

 Each data management process has its pros and cons.

 Functionally, a Data Mesh may be the most promising solution, but it also requires investment, manpower and organisational restructuring.
 This will be unattainable, or simply unproductive for many organisations.

-No matter what organisational approach is taken, wrangling your data, understanding your objectives, deeply understanding your domain; are all difficult challenges.
-They require skill-sets at multiple technical and business levels.
+No matter what organisational approach is taken, wrangling your data, understanding your objectives, and deeply understanding your domain; are all difficult challenges.
+They require skill sets at multiple technical and business levels.

 It is important for businesses to be mindful of their data needs and the available operational models.
 This lets them identify when a model is no longer working and can seek change.

 At Sonrai, we enable CROs, Biotech and Pharma companies to manage their data needs at all levels of scale.
 With separately versioned and access-controlled datasets and projects, organisations can inter-operate using any of these data management models.
 InDRA provides tooling for data governance, provenance and deriving analytical insight.